yoshinogoto/DH150-YoshinoGoto/Assignment05.md

 ## Reflection
 * Coming up with personas was more difficult than I expected.
 Thinking of unbiased, diverse personas while taking everything from the heuristic evaluations and user interviews into account made me really feel like I knew these users personally.
-* Next time, I would also like to take research about more demographic information, such as the main population group that reads books or uses reading apps, to make decisions abour personas.
+* Next time, I would also like to take research about more demographic information, such as the main population group that reads books or uses reading apps, to make decisions about personas.